SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 # Files

-* EncryptDecrypt.zip: Demonstrates how to add AES encryption/decryption to ArduinoUno/Dragino microcontroller/transceiver units.
+* EncryptDecrypt: Demonstrates how to add AES encryption/decryption to ArduinoUno/Dragino microcontroller/transceiver units.

-* Uno-On-off.zip: Demonstrates Arduino's external on/off timer as a means of saving battery charge.
+* Uno-On-off: Demonstrates Arduino's external on/off timer as a means of saving battery charge.

 * LoRaFloodMessaging: Software and background for the LoRa Flood Messaging proof of concept.

 * CaptureCameraFrames_Uploaded: Demonstration of Arduino Potenta H7 microcontroller board coupled with Vision Shield - LoRa to capture, send via USB/Serial, and display the camera's image on a PC.
 This is part of a learning process aimed at eventual LoRa broadcast of images.

+* CaptureAndSendFrames_Uploaded: Functionally similar to CaptureCameraFrames_Uploaded but uses LoRa-sized messages that contain a CRC check value.

 # License